 5 Home Remedies for Muscle Relief

-As a consequence, the nerve endings react and send signals to the brain that are translated as an irritating sensation of pain and inflammation.
+As a result, the nerve endings react and send signals to the brain that are translated as an irritating sensation of pain and inflammation.

-However, there is a series of home remedies that can be used to accelerate recovery without the risk of negative side effects.
+However, there are several home remedies that can be used to accelerate recovery without the risk of negative side effects.

 Below we’ll list the 5 best tips for muscle relief to use when this happens to you.